redhat-openstack/website/source/documentation/quickstart.html.md

 Below, we'll explain how to set up OpenStack on a single server.
 You'll be able to [add more nodes](Adding_a_compute_node) to your OpenStack cloud later, if you choose.

 If you just want to try it out without installing anything, check out [TryStack](http://trystack.org).
+See also [Installation](http://openstack.redhat.com/Install#Installation) for alternate deployment methods.

 These instructions are to install the current ("**Icehouse**") release.